ipr/Lightwave-object-loader/README.txt

 Started this project around 2004-2005 but has been waiting for time to finish most of that time..
 Started converting to use C++0x features but not finished.

-Current Lightwave-SDK describes object format for LW 6.5 and newer.
+Current Lightwave-SDK describes object format for LW 6.5 and newer ("LWO2").
 Support for older formats (pre-6.0) is at least partially working.

+Note that Lightwave seems to be moving towards common XML-based format used by various other new software also so in future different handling will be necessary but that will be common for other software also.

 Status:
 "High-level" chunk-nodes in fileformat should be ~ready.